tytydraco/yessleep/out/Jane_texted_me_today_She_was_my_mistress_20_years_ago.md

 I burst through the door, frantic.
 My wife isn’t in the living room.
 I shout for her.

-She calls back from the kitchen.
-I find her there, startled by my panic.
+She calls back from the kitchen and I find her there, startled by my panic.

-I grab her and pull her into a hug.
+I pull her into a hug.
 Relief floods through me.
-She’s safe.
-She just stares at me, confused, and asks what’s going on.
+She’s safe and just stares at me, confused, questioning what’s going on.

 Before I can answer, my phone buzzes.
 Another text.